John Reilly (baseball): Career

 Reilly played one season for the Cincinnati Stars in the National League (NL) and was out of the major leagues for the following two seasons, playing for the New York Metropolitans in 1882 when it was an independent team.
 From 1883 to 1891, he played for the Cincinnati Red Stockings/Reds of the American Association and the NL.

 He hit 69 home runs and batted .289 during his ten-year career.
 Reilly was among the top ten of the all-time home run list from 1888 to 1892.
 His career highs in a season were 135 games played, 553 at bats, 112 runs, 170 hits, 35 doubles, 26 triples, 13 home runs, 103 RBI, 82 stolen bases, 34 walks, a .339 average, a .366 on-base percentage, a .551 slugging percentage, and 264 total bases.

 He was also the first player to hit for the cycle on three occasions during his career, doing so twice in the American Association and once in the National League.
 He accomplished the feat twice in 1883 — the first on September 12 and the second exactly one week later on September 19, setting the major league record for the shortest time between cycles.
 His third cycle came on August 6, 1890.

 Later life

 Ren Mulford, a writer for Sporting Life, reported in 1914 that Reilly was "a rare old bachelor devoted to his art, and seldom goes to the ball yard where he once reigned a ruling favorite."
-Reilly remained employed with Strobridge until 1932, according at at least one source.
+Reilly remained employed with Strobridge until 1932, according to at least one source.

 Reilly died in 1937.
 He was inducted into the Cincinnati Reds Hall of Fame on June 23, 2012.